What is the Role of Religion in Spiritual Growth?

 “Lantern?
 Oh, yes, . . .
 Well, the candle is out!”

 So, a lantern is not much help to a blind man after all.
 In fact, it may prove harmful.
 For if the blind man didn’t have the lantern, he would have walked more carefully because he would be less confident that others would see him coming.

 What is the meaning of the story?
 Well, the lantern represents a religion and the candle is the founder of that particular religion.
 A beautiful glow radiates from the lantern and points the way to God.
 In fact, there are many lanterns.
-Each illuminating a different path, all of which lead to the same destination.
+Each illuminating a different path, all leading to the same destination.
 The only problem is most of the people carrying lanterns are blind.
-Furthermore, because of their blindness they cannot tell that the once sparkling glass of the lantern is now blackened with grime, preventing any light from escaping.
+And because of their blindness they cannot tell that the once sparkling glass of the lantern is now blackened with grime, preventing any light from escaping.